Had a lot of time today being spent reviving Hillary Clinton from her debacle in New Hampshire, the Congressional Black Caucasians.

 Thank you, Rush.

-Uh Marine Corps dittoes today.
+Marine Corps dittos today.

-Yeah, it was uh some of what you've been talking about as far as the 60s came out.
+Yeah, it was some of what you've been talking about as far as the 60s came out.

-See, I was in college in the 60s, so I had some of those types of instructors, so they've had 50 years of this, and and uh, you know, I saw I know what you're saying.
+See, I was in college in the 60s, so I had some of those types of instructors.

-Uh my question is, or I statement then asked for uh you know, for a question is you know the the the news media and and the liberal side has constantly is after uh Trump because he responds with dope you know double barreled response when somebody attacks him and yet they they they they don't say anything about Obama,
+My question is, or I statement then asked for a question, is, you know, the news media and the liberal side constantly is after Trump because he responds with double-barreled response when somebody attacks him.

-And you know, they don't they they again the double standard.
+And again, the double standard.

 Why don't they bring some of this type of stuff out?

-I mean, you know, during these debates when they start talking about you know countering the democratic movement.
+I mean, you know, during these debates when they start talking about, you know, countering the Democratic movement.

-Uh you are largely suggesting that they counter media.
+You are largely suggesting that they counter media.

-Dave and Spoke Ken Washington.
+Dave and Spokane, Washington.

 Great to have you with us, sir.

-I appreciate your patience.
+Appreciate your patience.

 Hello.